Social Impact Awards

 Vote for 4 out of the 8 Bay Area nonprofit leaders listed below to obtain the HBS tools and skills to lead transformative change in their organizations.
 Click on each candidate’s photo to learn why they want to be a 2020 awardee, and submit your vote at the bottom of this page.
 (Voting is only open to HBS alumni – please spread the word and encourage your classmates to vote!)

 - Broad-scale exposure, building awareness and reach to thousands of Bay Area HBS alumni through our voting platform where alumni select the final award recipients.

-- Acceptance to attend the SPNM program from July 16-22, 2017, under full scholarship.
+- Acceptance to attend the SPNM program from July 12 – 18, 2020 under full scholarship.
 (Includes payment of the program’s tuition, books, case materials, accommodations and most meals.
 Travel expenses to HBS are also covered with a stipend up to $700.)
-This is an intensive week of interactive learning on-site at the HBS campus residential executive facilities, during which participants examine their missions and develop new strategies for the new global economy.
-Taught by a team of faculty members from HBS and other graduate schools within Harvard University, the program features management cases and materials drawn from a wide variety of social enterprises.
-For a full program description, visit HBS Executive Education website here or download a pdf description here.
+This is an intensive week of interactive learning on-site at the HBS campus residential executive facilities.
+For a full program description, visit the HBS Executive Education website.

 - A pro bono consulting or brainstorming session with Bay Area HBS alumni through HBSANC Community Partners following program attendance.